finos/open-resource-broker/docs/docs/api-reference.md

 ## Command Line Interface (CLI)

-The Open Host Factory Plugin provides a modern resource-action command structure for all operations.
+The Open Host Factory Plugin provides a resource-action command structure for all operations.

 ### Global Options